rutSimanTov/Recipe-site/README.md

-# Recipe-site
-A full-stack recipe-sharing web application built with Angular, C# (ASP.NET Core), and SQL Server.
-This platform allows users to browse, add, and share recipes with ease.

 # 🍽️ Recipe Sharing Web Application

 A full-stack recipe-sharing web application built with **Angular**, **C# (ASP.NET Core)**, and **SQL Server**.
 This platform allows users to browse, add, and share recipes with ease.
 Whether you're a beginner or a seasoned chef, the app provides a user-friendly interface to discover new recipes, share your own, and manage your collection.